fralalonde/grunner/README.md

 * Compile everything
 * Run the unit tests
 * Produce a `grunner.jar` file in the `target` sub folder
-* Build a Docker image from the
+* Build a Docker image
 * Run the integrated test suite

 ## Launching